Prince of Wales F.C.: History

 Football in Gibraltar was initially played only by members of the British military forces stationed there.
 Prince of Wales F.C. had been established by 1892 by Gibraltar citizens as one of the first football club for civilians as opposed to the military-only clubs that existed at the time.
 Two more civilian clubs were founded in 1893, Gibraltar F.C. and Jubilee F.C.
 Interest in the sport became strong enough that the Gibraltar Civilian Football Association was founded in 1895, and the first national football championship, the Merchants Cup, took place that year.

 In 1907, the Gibraltar Football League was established, beginning with eight teams, and Prince of Wales F.C., having already won several championships, were the inaugural league winners.
 Prince of Wales were national champions nineteen times, including seven of eight consecutive Gibraltar Football League seasons from 1920–21 to 1927–28.
 Their league championships record was eventually overtaken, however, and is now held by Lincoln Red Imps F.C., which as of 2016 has won 22 in all, including the past fourteen in a row.
 During the Second World War, most football played in Gibraltar focussed on matches between Prince of Wales F.C. and Britannia F.C.
 Prince of Wales F.C. won the Rock Cup, Gibraltar's national cup competition, in 1949.
 Their final League championship victory was in 1953.
 The club later disbanded.

+In 2023, the Prince of Wales name was revived for a veteran's football team, winning the John Shephard Memorial Cup ahead of a new organized Veterans League.